ale24-vibe/csc299-project/Final Project/README.md

 - Task model: `id` (UUID), `title`, `description`, `created_at` (timezone-aware ISO), `due_date`, `priority`, `status`, `tags`.
 - JSON-backed storage (pluggable) with a dynamic `DEFAULT_STORE` so tests and demos can override it.
 - Programmatic CLI helpers and a module entrypoint (`python -m tasks_app`).
-- Tests for model, storage and CLI included under `tasks_final/tests`.
+- Tests for model, storage and CLI included under `Final Project/tests`.

 Quick start (commands you can copy/paste)